We're giving you the chance to win back the value of your meal - every time you dine this month!

 busy terrace space by the river

 What: The Lighterman is a canalside pub and dining room with wraparound terraces and a bar along the towpath.
 The menu is small, but offers a variety of sweet and savoury options.
-Our recommendation would be the fried chicken Benedict with sriracha hollandaise, but you’ll also find avo toast, scrambled eggs, and a selection of savoury flatbreads including an Atlantic shrimp, harissa, pickled shallot and mozzarella number.
+Our recommendation would be the fried chicken Benedict with sriracha hollandaise, but you’ll also find avo toast, scrambled eggs with smoked salmon and dill cream, and a selection of savoury flatbreads including an Atlantic shrimp, harissa, pickled shallot and mozzarella number.

 Where: 3 Granary Square, N1C 4BH